TradItion and Tide: Life on The Mekong.

 Commercialisation:

-The landscape is changing for the river traders, with the primary mode of transport for goods now shifting to trucks, which can load and deliver directly to and from local farmers.
 New highways and bridges are cutting deep into the river economy.
 The completion of the Co Chien Bridge reduced the travel distance between Trà Vinh and Ho Chi Minh City by around 60 kilometres, making truck transport far quicker and more efficient than traditional river routes (World Bank, 2016).
-As a result, floating markets such as Cái Răng are seeing fewer trading boats each year, with local vendors citing improved roads and embankments as the main reason for the decline (Earth Journalism Network, 2024).

-Boats carrying commercial signs cruise under bridge.
+Boats carrying commercial signs cruise under a bridge that stetches the river.

 Environmental Factors:

 Recent surveys have revealed rising levels of microplastics, heavy metals and pesticides contaminating the Mekong.
 In one study, researchers screened 64 pesticides across 276 samples and found 56 pesticides in surface water and 43 in soils (Ngin et al., 2024).
-Plastic pollution is also a growing concern, with baseline surveys in the Mekong Delta recording an average of around 54 microplastic particles per cubic metre of surface water (Kieu-Le et al., 2023).

 A Can Tho Trader smiles for his portrait.